- Ceftriaxone sodium 0.5gm.

 As with other cephalosporins, anaphylactic reactions with fatal outcomes have been reported, even if a patient is not known to be allergic or previously exposed.

-Precipitation of Ceftriaxone calcium can also occur when NERCEFAXON is mixed with calcium-containing solutions in the same IV administration line.
-NERCEFAXON must not be administered simultaneously with calcium-containing IV solutions, including continuous calcium-containing infusions such as parenteral nutrition via a Y-site.
-However, in patients other than neonates, NERCEFAXON and calcium-containing solutions may be administered sequentially of one another if the infusion lines are thoroughly flushed between infusions with a compatible fluid.
+Precipitation of Ceftriaxone calcium can also occur when TRIXAMARC is mixed with calcium-containing solutions in the same IV administration line.
+TRIXAMARC must not be administered simultaneously with calcium-containing IV solutions, including continuous calcium-containing infusions such as parenteral nutrition via a Y-site.
+However, in patients other than neonates, TRIXAMARC and calcium-containing solutions may be administered sequentially of one another if the infusion lines are thoroughly flushed between infusions with a compatible fluid.

 In vitro studies using adult and neonatal plasma from umbilical cord blood demonstrated that neonates have an increased risk of precipitation of Ceftriaxone-calcium.

 calcium containing solution products must not be administered within 48 hours of the last Ceftriaxone administration.
 (Fatal cases in neonate due to calcium-Ceftriaxone precipitates in the I lungs and the kidneys)

 Clostridium difficile: Clostridium difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including TRIXAMARC and may range in severity from mild diarrhea to fatal colitis.